 Remember Your Job Interview Questions?

-How would you deal with a difficult customer?
+How would you handle a difficult customer?

 What motivates you?